 Seems like Opeth was testing the waters with their first three prog rock records, and In Cauda Venenum is the consequence.
 Quite like an evolving organism, they are adding layers to their prog skeleton, bringing higher levels of coherence and texture.
 So, those underlying influences remain the same, but now they are gently cloaked beneath few exquisite layers of artistic splendor.

-Beyond Creation illustrates the same old genre influences, but in a remarkably novel way.
+Beyond Creation’s death illustrates the same old influences, but in a remarkably novel way.
 With jazz fusion and layered signature progressions, these Canadians craft an atmosphere often too poignant for tech death.
 Channeling that proficient lineage running from Mahavishnu Orchestra to Atheist, Algorythm is tech death at its refined best.
 Demanding bass lines, odd drum patterns, and deathly grows — the band simply marvels in their unquestionable extreme metal territory.

-With a structured ease and sophistication, songs bridge jazz rock segments with sheer death.
+With a structured ease and sophistication, songs bridge jazz rock segments with pristine death.
 Whether it’s “Surfaces Echoes” or the title track, these transformations are frequent, and happens with an Opeth like finesse.
-So it’s quite possible, when that atmospheric jazz fusion harmony fades into a passage as brutal as Suffocation’s, the listener might be too captivated to even realize the subtle, vital and stunningly exquisite nature of this symphony.
+So it’s quite possible, when that atmospheric jazz fusion harmony fades into a passage as brutal as Suffocation’s, the listener might be too captivated to even realize the subtle, vital and stunningly unique nature of this symphony.

 “I live my life a quarter mile at a time.
 Nothing else matters: not the mortgage, not the store, not my team and all their bullshit.
 For those ten seconds or less, I’m free.” – said that guy from ‘The Fast and the Furious’.
 But it applies to all sorts of fanatics, whether it’s music or cars.
 Try living a concert at a time – and for those ten seconds of fast and furious deathly riffs, you are free.
 For some, a year can be simply about those collective 10 second memories.